ctorresmx/scriba/TROUBLESHOOTING.md

 ### "Address already in use" error

 ```
-error: Uncaught AddrInUse: Address already in use (os error 48)
+Error: Os { code: 48, kind: AddrInUse, message: "Address already in use" }
 ```

 **Fix:**